aethrox/2048-neon/README.md

 ---

 **Version 2.3.0** - Modular Architecture
-Made with ❤️ and ⚡ neon lights
+Made with cline, vscode and ⚡ neon lights